 About the artist

 Paul Kuimet (b.
 1984) is an artist based in Tallinn, Estonia.
 His work has recently been exhibited and screened at Schirn Kunsthalle, Frankfurt; European Central Bank, Frankfurt; KUMU Art Museum, Tallinn; WNTRP, Berlin and BOZAR Center for Fine Arts, Brussels.
 In 2018 he participated in residency programme at WIELS Contemporary Art Centre, Brussels will take part in the International Studio & Curatorial Program (ISCP) in New York City.

 Night – Is it Time or Space? is a film programme curated by Ingel Vaikla that serves as a substantive extension to Paul Kuimet’s solo exhibition Five Volumes.
-Programme will take place two times – first screening is on September 29th at 4pm at the cinema hall of Narva Art Residency.
-The main keywords among the artists’ films are: modernism, utopia, architecture and sculpturality.
+The programme will take place two times – first screening is on September 29th at 4 pm at the cinema hall of Narva Art Residency.
+The main keywords among the artists’ films are modernism, utopia, architecture and sculpturality.
 Chosen filmmakers’ focus is primarily on a close dialogue between form, space and camera.
 Five internationally recognized audiovisual works will be screened from the artists originally from Canada, Mexico, Estonia, Italy and The United Kingdom.

 Supported by: Cultural Endowment of Estonia, Estonia 100 art program, The Gambling Tax Council (HMN), Estonian Contemporary Art Development Centre (ECADC), Photography Department of Estonian Academy of Arts, Goethe Institute in Estonia, High Voltage, GoBus, Muddis Brewery